rpavlyuk/docker-broadlink/README.md

 # docker-broadlink — Docker container to run BroadLink IoT toolset
 [BroadLink](http://www.ibroadlink.com) is very popular solution for making your home smart.
-It offers Wi-Fi switches, sensors, remote controls and some other interesting devices.
-You can find more about BroadLink at their home WEB-page: http://www.ibroadlink.com
+They offer Wi-Fi switches, sensors, remote controls and some other quite interesting devices.
+You can find more about BroadLink on their official WEB-page: http://www.ibroadlink.com

-BroadLink vendor provides mobile phone application called [e-Control](https://itunes.apple.com/app/broadlink-e-control/id793152994?mt=8) to manage the devices.
-However, BroadLink doesn't provide official SDK and API and that creates problem if you want to integrate your BroadLink devices into "smart home" system along with the others you already have.
+BroadLink's vendor provides mobile phone application called [e-Control](https://itunes.apple.com/app/broadlink-e-control/id793152994?mt=8) to manage the devices.
+However, what BroadLink doesn't provide is the official SDK and/or API and that creates a problem if you want to integrate your BroadLink devices into your "smart home" system along with the other IoT devices you already have.

-Luckly, we have a Python library created by Matthew Garrett aka @mjg59: https://github.com/mjg59/python-broadlink.
-I've put this library inside the Docker container and added some other useful stuff that you would probably like.
+Luckly, we have Python library created by **Matthew Garrett** aka @mjg59: https://github.com/mjg59/python-broadlink.
+What I did in scope of this project is that I've put this library inside Docker container and added some other useful stuff that you would probably like.

 ## What is inside the Docker image?
 * Fork of ```python-broadlink``` library by user @eschava (to have ```get_energy()``` available)